 - Conforming to coding guidelines and standards.

 Finding probable bugs

-Example.
-Potential NPE that can be thrown at runtime
+For example, potential NPE can be thrown at runtime:

 Locating dead code